jrs-innovation-center/CODEcampAS/5-calculator/comparisons.md

 # Comparison Operators

-In order to properly create conditional tests you need operators that will enable you to provide a true or false outcome.
+In order to effectively use the conditional we discussed earlier, you need operators that will enable you to provide a true or false outcome.
 These are called comparison operators:

-* `===` - equals - tests if either side of the expression is equal in value to one another
+* `===` - equals - The expression is true if the value on the left side of the operator is equal to the value on the right side of the operator.
-* `!==` - not equals - tests if either side of the expression is not equal in value
+* `!==` - not equals - The expression if true if the value on the left side of the operator is *not* equal to the value on the right side of the operator.

-* `>, <, >=, <=` - Greater Than, Less than, Greater Than or Equal to, Less than or Equal to are comparison operators that create an expression that can return true or false.
+* `>, <, >=, <=` - Greater Than, Less than, Greater Than or Equal to, Less than or Equal to - These are comparison operators based on the difference between the values on the left and right sides of the operator.

+> Note: Comparing numbers works as expected.
+Comparing strings depends on something called the collating sequence.
+For example, the string '123' is less than the string 'abc' and the string 'Abc' is greater than the string 'abc' due to how characters are represented in the computer.

+Example of a comparison:

 ```
 if (a < b) {